 Theorizing the Justice and Justification of Higher Education

-Even if signaling is not as significant an explanation for education’s wage premium as Caplan thinks, there are still some important lessons to be learned in terms of how educational researchers should think about the relationship between political justice and educational institutions.
+Even if signalling is not as significant an explanation for education’s wage premium as Caplan thinks, there are still some important lessons to be learned in terms of how educational researchers should think about the relationship between political justice and educational institutions.
 Political philosophers and philosophers of education are by no means naïve about the non-ideal constraints that get in the way of policy recommendations based on arguments from moral and political principle (Moses, 2016).
-They understand that an ideally just education system will diverge from the one that educators and policy-makers actually work in.
+They understand that an ideally just education system will diverge from the one in which educators and policy-makers actually work.
 These “non-ideal conditions” are conceptualized as obstacles to political justice: discrimination, an unequal playing field, resource constraints (among other factors).
 That is to say, they undermine how we would ideally like educational opportunities to be fairly structured.

 Political Philosophy and the Interpretation of Economic Arguments

 Caplan is intellectually forthright about his philosophical leanings—libertarianism generally, but more specifically Michael Huemer’s philosophical anarchism.
 But he claims that his argument is freestanding from libertarianism or any other political philosophical tradition (p.
 216).
 That is to say, the social science for signalling is strong enough that it justifies radical cuts even in the eyes of those who hold to philosophical traditions that are sympathetic to state-funded education.